Dr-Laika/SporkV2/README.md

 **Features to add:**
 -   virtual microphone and speaker for use with a VR-Chat account and client dedicated to the chatbot
--   lm powered creation of a summarized conversation context
+-   llm powered creation of a summarized conversation context